jsg71/Deep-Hedging/README.md

 # Quote

 One should avoid solving more difficult intermediate problems when solving a target problem.
 Vladimir Vapnik, Statistical Learning Theory, 1998

+# Problems

+Related to stochastic optimal control - Can do model free with simulations RL and Deep RL

+1) Merton Problem (Portfolio and consumption)
+2) Optimal Execution - Liquidation Problem
+3) Optimal Execution - Limit Order Placement
+4) Optimal Stopping and Control
+5) Optimal Execution for statistical arbitrage
+6) Optimal execution targetting volume
+7) Market Making problems
+8) Pairs trading - optimal entry/ exit
+9) Multi-period parametric policies (Brandt in mult-period)
+10) Optimal hedging of derivatives with path dependency (JPM - explore the model and more, when is it better than monte carlo and greeks).

+Simulation

+Stochastic optimal control assumes a model, simulations assume some knowledge of the world (say monte carlo), alternative and more robust simulation methods ? (for example GAN's for time series).

 # Key Ideas